agrawalshruti23/WebDesign_QuickFix/README.md

 <ul>
 <li>Course professor</li>
 <li>All the students in the course</li>
-<li>Its overall rating from students, received anonymously</li>
+<li>His overall rating from students, received anonymously</li>
 </ul>
-<li>Able to enter its basic information which will be visible to all the course students (LinkedIn URL / course-related information)</li>
+<li>Able to enter his basic information which will be visible to all the course students (LinkedIn URL / course-related information)</li>
 <li>Able to post the most frequently asked student doubts to save time</li>
-<li>Able to post its availability for scheduling the meeting</li>
+<li>Able to post his availability for scheduling the meeting</li>
 <li>Will receive emails on meetings being scheduled by students</li>
 </ul>
 <br>